angelap13/Family-Photos/pages/about.md

 # Look in _includes/feature for options to easily add features to the page
 ---

-{% include feature/jumbotron.html objectid="https://cdil.lib.uidaho.edu/images/palouse_sm.jpg" %}
+{% include feature/jumbotron.html objectid="familyphoto017" %}

-{% include feature/nav-menu.html sections="About the Collection;About the About Page" %}
+{% include feature/nav-menu.html sections="About the Collection;About the Creator" %}

 ## About the Collection

+This collection contains photographs of the Marcellino family of Baltimore, MD.
+It is particularly focused on photographys of significant events in the family's history, including but not limited to weddings, travel, and graduations.
+It is my hope that current and future generations of my family will add to this collection so that our story can continue to be told.

+## About the Creator

+{% include feature/image.html objectid="angela_creator_image" width="25" %}

+Angela is the granddaughter of Bernadette Semeniuk née Marcellino.
+A lifelong lover of books and stories, Angela built this collection as a way to gather the stories She is currently working toward her Masters in Library and Information Science from University of Maryland while also working in a public library.
+In her free time, Angela enjoys hiking, seeing Shakespeare plays, sewing stuffed animals, drawing, and reading everything she can get her hands on!

 This site is generated using [CollectionBuilder-GH](https://collectionbuilding.github.io/gh/), a project to create a free and simple digital collection using [GitHub Pages](https://pages.github.com/) from: